rfk/filelike/README.txt

     * join:    concatenate multiple file-like objects together so that they act like a single file.

+    * slice:   access a section of a file-like object as if it were an independent file.

-Two utility functions are provided for when code expects to deal with file-like objects:
+Two utility functions are also provided for when code expects to deal with file-like objects:

     * is_filelike(obj):   checks that an object is file-like